5 BIG Career Change Mistakes

-Neglecting Your Resume
+Mistake #4: Neglecting Your Resume

-There may have been a time a long time ago where a one-size-fits-all resume was fine but it's not like that now.
+There may have been a time a long time ago when a one-size-fits-all resume was fine but it's not like that now.
 Every resume needs to be tailored to the specific job you're targeting.
 The modern-day recruiter handles so many resumes that they only have time to skim them.

-There are still some people that fall into the trap of spending most of their time on writing a good cover letter but using the same resume over and over again.
+There are still some people that fall into the trap of spending most of their time writing a good cover letter but using the same resume over and over again.
 Both documents deserve an equal amount of attention.
 It may take a little extra time but it beats being repeatedly passed over for job interviews.

-Expecting To Make More Money
+Mistake #5: Expecting To Make More Money

 If you're making a career change just to make more money, you may be in for a surprise.